KGuo26/KGuo26.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD student from the [Department of Computational and Applied Mathematics](https://caamweb.rice.edu) at Rice University under the advisement of [Professor Jesse Chan](https://jlchan.github.io).
+I am a fifth year PhD student from the [Department of Computational and Applied Mathematics](https://caamweb.rice.edu) at Rice University under the advisement of [Prof. Jesse Chan](https://jlchan.github.io).
 My research focuses on high order discontinuous Galerkin (DG) method for time-dependent wave equations.
 I am particularly interested in developing provably stable and high order accurate DG methods for wave propagation through arbitrarily heterogeneous media and moving domains.
 I also design efficient and highly parallelizable algorithms to implement explicit time-stepping DG schemes on Graphics Processing Units (GPUs).

 ## Recent news: